Parijatham (2025 TV series): Casting

-After Iniya, Alya Manasa made a comeback through this series as "Isai", whilst Kannada Television actor Rakshit made his Tamil debut as Vishal.
-Actress Swathi, who was well known for her acting in old-school movies like a Deva, Vaanmathi and Selva, was cast as Subathra.
+After Iniya, Alya Manasa made a comeback through this series as "Isai", whilst Kannada television actor Rakshit made his Tamil debut as Vishal but he left the series and is replaced by Akshay Kamal.
+Swathi was cast as Subathra.

 Nithin Kumar Krishnamurthy was cast in the another male lead role of Raghav after his notable performances in Endrendrum Punnagai.
-Smriti Kashyap cast was as Srija, Who is love with Vishal, however she was quit the show resulting in Sherin Janu to play the role.
+Smriti Kashyap cast was as Srija, who is in love with Vishal, however she left the show resulting in Sherin Janu to play the role.

 Release

-The first Launch Promo was released on 9 August 2025, which gave a brief insight in the main characters of the series introduced.
+The first promo was released on 9 August 2025, which introduced the main characters of the series.
 The second promo was unveiled on 22 August 2025, featuring Subathra's past life story and main plot of the series.